proyecto26/awesome-unity/README.md

 - [DataTypes](https://youtu.be/IVcx-tSxjys) - Learn the important differences between Value and Reference data types, in order to better understand how variables work.
 - [Classes](https://youtu.be/odKtPBsyFnw) - How to use Classes to store and organise your information, and how to create constructors to work with parts of your class.
 - [Instantiate](https://youtu.be/Q3u0x8VRJS4) - How to use Instantiate to create clones of a Prefab during runtime.
+- [Arrays](https://youtu.be/Zn4BDIXhy-M) - Using arrays to collect variables together into a more manageable form.
+- [Invoke](https://youtu.be/-YgM4DXGeq4) - The Invoke functions allow you to schedule method calls to occur at a later time.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources